-The specific costs of tuition and fees for Access students are published for each academic year on the University website.
+The specific costs of tuition and fees for Access students are published for each academic year on the University web site and in a supplement which is available from the Admission Office.

 Application for Financial Aid

 The Financial Aid Office coordinates the campus-wide administration of all financial aid programs.
 Many Access students are able to meet the costs of a college education with various types of financial assistance.
 New and continuing students may apply for financial aid throughout the year.
 In order to ensure consideration for all types of aid and the availability of funds at the time of registration, the following steps should be completed: